 $ systemctl isolate graphical.target

-- isolate parameters changes the run level to graphical.target
+- isolate parameters change the run level to graphical.target

 Set Default Run Level With Systemctl

 We can set default run level with systemctl.
-Default runlevel is start when computer boot.
-I we want to not start GUI we can change the default run level to multi-user.target like below
+Default run level is start when the computer boot.
+We want to not start GUI we can change the default run level to multi-user.target like below

 $ systemctl set-default multi-user.target